 What is Blended Learning?

 Blended education is a style of learning that combines classroom and online education.
-Sometimes the phrases “hybrid learning” or “multi-media learning” or “flipping the classroom” are used instead.
+Sometimes the phrases “hybrid learning” or “multi-media learning” are used instead.

 Regardless of what you call it, this style of education is a formal education program in which a student learns, at least in part, through online delivery of content and instruction, with some element of student control over time, place, path, or pace.

-How does the JOLT program incorporate Blended Learning?
+How does the Online Learning program incorporate Blended Learning?

 For example, students opting for a low level of Blended Learning are known as full-time online students.
-These students are not required to report to the school campus unless they choose to come in for support.
-Comparatively, students opting for a high level of Blended Learning, divide their course work between online learning, which can be done in the JOLT Lab or anywhere the students have Internet access, and a more traditional setting, which relies on face-to-face learning held on the school campus.
+These students are not required to report to the school campus unless they choose to come in for support or until they are ready to take their final exams.
+Comparatively, students opting for a high level of Blended Learning, divide their course work between online learning, which is done in the Online Lab as a part of the student's daily schedule, and a more traditional setting, which relies on face-to-face learning held on the school campus.

 Why Blended Learning?